⟵ Back to Articles

 Commentary

-Guru Gobind Singh Sahib, the Sovereign, conclusively declares: Without the Nam of Hari, there is no way anyone can be saved from the strike of death.
-Hari is All-Pervasive, Fear-Eliminator, the Force, the 1, and much more.
+Guru Gobind Singh Sahib, The Sovereign, conclusively declares: Without the Nam of Hari, there is no way anyone can be saved from the strike of death.
+Hari is All-Pervasive, Fear-Eliminator, Light, 1Force, the 1.
 Nam is the name, the attributes, the existence, the identity, and much more.
-Even the fourteen worlds of Hinduism, seven heavens and seven hells, are all under the Command of the 1.
+Even the fourteen worlds of Hinduism, including the seven heavens and seven hells, are all under the Command of the 1.
 Where can anyone run and hide?
 My Sovereign tells me to experience freedom while alive and before death.
-I must identify with the 1, here, and now to do so.
-Then, I will stop efforts to secure a spot in any heaven and stop stress to ensure no entry into any hell.
+I must identify with the 1, here and now, to do so.
+Then, I will stop efforts to secure a spot in any heaven and stop the stress to ensure no entry into any hell.

-My Sovereign explains via illustrations: All the known great thoughts in the texts like Vedas, Puranas, and Quran call the 1 as the infinite one.
+My Sovereign explains via illustrations: All the known great thoughts in texts like the Vedas, Puranas, and the Quran call the 1 the infinite one.
 Indra, Sheshanaga, and great sages have spent eons in intense concentrations, but they still could not concentrate on the 1.
-Vedas and Puranas are Ayran and Indic texts that extrapolate to scriptures related to Hinduism, Jainism, and Buddhism.
-Quran is an Islamic text that extrapolates to scriptures related to Judaism, Christianity, and Islam.
-Indra is the king of heavens; Sheshanaga refers to Phanindra, the thousand-headed king of snakes; great sages refers to Munindra, like Brahma, Shiva, and Vishnu; and eons refers to Kalpa, which equals four Hindu eras, a day of Brahma, or 4.32 billion years.
-My Sovereign tells me to remain focused on the 1 who is infinite, many texts got it right, but most religions lost focus.
+Vedas and Puranas are Aryan and Indic texts that extrapolate to scriptures related to Hinduism, Jainism, and Buddhism.
+The Quran is an Islamic text that extrapolates to scriptures related to Judaism, Christianity, and Islam.
+Indra is the king of the heavens; Sheshanaga refers to Phanindra, the thousand-headed king of snakes; great sages refers to Munindra, like Brahma, Shiva, and Vishnu; and eons refers to Kalpa, which equals four Hindu eras, a day of Brahma, or 4.32 billion years.
+My Sovereign tells me to remain focused on the 1 who is infinite; many texts got it right, but most religions lost focus.
 My Sovereign also tells me to stay forever focused on the 1 who is infinite.
 Many heroes were busy ruling or concentrating for a very long time, like Googolplex years, but still lost focus.
 I can study the texts and learn from their exegesis, but I must identify with the 1 and only infinite 1—the 1 beyond comprehension.

-My Sovereign explains via interrogation: The 1 with no designated form and color, how can anyone call that 1 Shyam-Krishna of the blue-violet-dark complexion?
+My Sovereign explains via interrogation: The 1 with no designated form and color, how can anyone call That 1 Shyam-Krishna of the blue-violet-dark complexion?
 You will be saved from the web of death when you embrace the feet of the 1.
 My Sovereign tells me not to label the 1 with a particular color and form.
 To do that with an earthly authority or mythological character is a blunderous folly.
 My Sovereign tells me to shun my ego and, in humility, seek the mentorship of the 1.
 This is how I will be saved, freed from the network of intricate entrapments.
 This is how I-ness transforms into 1-ness.
-Which world do I want to be in, live in?
-The world where I am free for I am identifying with the 1!
+Which world do I want to be in and live in?
+The world where I am free, for I am identifying with the 1!

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.